 One of the safest modes of transportation is a bus.
 In fact, buses have the lowest accident rates when compared to cars and motorcycles.
 Although buses are relatively safe, there are still instances of accidents involving buses in Rhode Island.
 When these RI bus accidents occur, they impact the lives of several people at once.
-If you were injured in a bus accident in RI, contact a RI bus accident lawyer who is also a perosnal injury..
+If you were injured in a bus accident in Rhode Island, contact a RI bus accident lawyer who is also a personal injury..

 Common causes of a bus accident in Rhode Island

 Due to the size of buses, there are several causes of bus accidents.

 - Bus Operator Negligence

 Since buses do not have seat belts or air bags, the injuries sustained in these accidents are usually more serious.
 Whatever the cause of the bus accident, you need to know your rights as a passenger or injured party.

 Injured in a Bus Accident – Next Steps